 OPEN FOR WORK!

-D Wang is a queer Chinese-Michigander illustrator and designer in Brooklyn.
-They’re also helping to run DICE, the Ditmas Indie Comics Extravaganza!
+D Wang is a queer Chinese-Michigander illustrator and designer in NYC.

-Their non-profit work includes the Center for Urban Pedagogy, the American Foundation for Suicide Prevention and Understood (coming soon).
+Their commercial work includes: Center for Urban Pedagogy, American Foundation for Suicide Prevention, and Understood (coming soon).

 Your Truth, Your Rights: A Guide for the Rights of TGNICNB People in Jails and Prisons